“The Dominican Republic Has it All”, is the national slogan that intends to map out the diversity of the tourism offer of the island.

 According to the Central Bank, from January and November of 2018, the country welcomed 5.9 million tourists, an increase of 6.3% in relation to the previous year.
 That total scales to 6.5 million when one includes non-residents and resident visitors.

-As reported by the Association of Hotels and Tourism of the Dominican Republic (Asonahores) last September, tourism represents a staggering 20% of the GDP that impacts Transportation, Communications, Construction, Real State, Finance, Agriculture, and other sectors and subsectors of the Dominican economy.
+As reported by the Association of Hotels and Tourism of the Dominican Republic (Asonahores) last September, tourism represents a staggering 20% of the GDP that impacts Transportation, Communications, Construction, Real Estate, Finance, Agriculture, and other sectors and subsectors of the Dominican economy.

 Moreover, the “Foreign Direct Investment in Latin America and the Caribbean 2018” report by the Economic Commission for Latin America and the Caribbean (Cepal), revealed that we are the main destination of foreign direct investment in the Caribbean, which accounts to 3,570 million dollars, almost 50% of the total investments in the region.
 Tourism received the biggest portion with 700 million dollars followed by Real State, directly connected, with 546 million in foreign direct investments.